jdrumgoole/quick-start-python-and-mongodb/ep004-PyMongo-Update.md

 Here we are adding a new field called `population_record`.
 This field is an array field and has been set to the empty array for now.
-Now we can update the array with a history of the population for the zip code area.
+Now we can update the array with a history of the population for the ZIP Code area.

 ```python
 >>> zipcodes.update_one({"_id" : "01001"}, { "$push" : { "population_record" : { "pop" : 15338, "timestamp": None }}})